 So, perhaps most importantly, after the initial euphoria of the launch is over, the success of any hub will depend upon creating continuous innovation.
 Without it, even the most basic industrial hub will become obsolete as technologies and processes mature and established products and services are replaced by newer alternatives.
 This make the question of how to drive innovation the most critical one for policy makers looking to create hubs to address.
-The two largest explosions of innovation in the 20th century provide some clues as to the answer of this question.
+The two In innovation, the individual seems to be as important, if not more so, than the team in making disruptive breakthroughs; without attracting such individuals, hubs lack a key success ingredientlargest explosions of innovation in the 20th century provide some clues as to the answer of this question.
 The electronics revolution gave birth to Silicon Valley and created the modern digital world that we live in today.
 The space race put a man on the moon, inspired thousands of students to pursue careers in science, technology, and mathematics and saw over 2,000 NASA developed technologies transferred to the private sector.
 Interestingly, both occurred at roughly the same time and were driven by people with very similar backgrounds: engineers from the US Midwest who were overwhelmingly middle class and from protestant non-conformist backgrounds.
 These pioneers shared a number of traits that were critical to their success and to the innovation that they spurred.
 They were firstly practical, having chosen to study engineering at a time when this was considered closer to a trade than a ‘real’ academic pursuit such as physics or mathematics.
 Secondly, they were overwhelmingly dismissive of large established corporate systems with command and control structures, and created egalitarian working environments where every team member could share ideas and contribute based on merit.
-These traits, along with openness and transparency, a focus on hard work and a culture of personal responsibility enabled the unlocking of the massive innovation.
+These traits, along with openness and transparency, a focus on hard work and a culture of personal responsibility enabled the unlocking of the massive innovation

 While huge spend can lead to some successes, creating an eco-system that reinforces success is a necessity.
 And a culture that promotes innovation is one of the essential ingredients for long term.
 In addition, the individual seems to be as important, if not more so, than the team in making disruptive breakthroughs.
 The original heroes of Silicon Valley include names like Bill Hewlett, Dave Packard, Bob Noyce and Gordon Moore.
 More recently, the hero of America’s victory in mobile communications over Finland and Japan, speeding the demise of their consumer electronics industries, is Steve Jobs.
 In driving innovation, heroes matter, too.
 Silicon Valley flourished long after Bill and Dave retired and the company that bears their names, Hewlett-Packard, fell from greatness, just as Apple’s founder has left behind a culture that has survived his own untimely departure Japan’s success in creating the world’s leading consumer electronics hub was driven by innovative heroes such as Sony’s Akio Morita and was systematised and built into a global force by the Japanese government’s METI/MITI department in the 1980s and 1990s.
 Initially, excluding foreign competition created a fortress from which to assault the world and remain protected but as time went by, it created isolation, insular thinking, over-catering for an atypical domestic customer and missing out on the world’s big waves of innovation, including mobile and internet.
 It is a law of nature that applies to hubs too, those that refuse to change and adapt, die.